V4Fire/Client/src/super/i-block/modules/activation/README.md

 ### How to handle activation and deactivation states?

 There are two standard component lifecycle hooks: `activated` and `deactivated`.
-Therefore, to add a handler, you can either use the `@hook` decorator, or listen to the component `componentHookChange` and `componentHook:activated`/`componentHook:deactivated` events.
+Therefore, to add a handler, you can either use the `@hook` decorator, or listen to the component `hookChange` and `hook:activated`/`hook:deactivated` events.
 It is also possible to override the `activated` and `deactivated` methods on the component, although this is not recommended.

 ```typescript